zenml-io/zenml/docs/book/user-guide/component-guide/container-registries/aws.md

 ```
 {% endcode %}

-After having set up or decided on a AWS Service Connector to use to connect to the target ECR registry, you can register the AWS Container Registry as follows:
+After having set up or decided on an AWS Service Connector to use to connect to the target ECR registry, you can register the AWS Container Registry as follows:

 ```sh
 # Register the AWS container registry and reference the target ECR registry URI